Nutritional Sciences: Toxicology

 Bachelor of Science (BS)

-The Department of Nutritional Sciences and Toxicology offers three undergraduate major program specializations: Physiology and Metabolism, Dietetics, and Toxicology leading to a Bachelor of Science (BS) degree.
-NOTE: The Nutritional Science - Dietetics major specialization is in the process of transitioning to a graduate program following the ACEND guidelines which will require a graduate degree for participation in the required dietetic internship for licensure.
-Students graduating after Spring 2023 are encouraged to pursue the Physiology and Metabolism specialization in the major instead.
+The Department of Nutritional Sciences and Toxicology offers two undergraduate major program specializations: Physiology and Metabolism and Toxicology leading to a Bachelor of Science (BS) degree.
+NOTE: The Nutritional Science - Dietetics major specialization has transitioned as of Fall 2024 to a graduate program following the ACEND guidelines which will require a graduate degree (the Master’s degree in Nutritional Sciences and Dietetics) for participation in the required dietetic internship for licensure.

 Now is an exciting time to explore the sciences of nutrition and toxicology.
 The media have highlighted many questions about the role of diet in development and aging, the safety of genetically modified foods, links among diet, cancer, and chronic diseases, and the problems of global malnutrition.